-- 1. The respondent will be allowed to present and argue any legal objections to the complaint set forth in the answer; the Executive Director may thereupon present his answering argument; and thereafter the respondent may present rebuttal argument.
-The matter will then be submitted to the Office for decision.
-The Office may rule upon such objections immediately or take the matter under advisement and proceed with the hearing. - 2.
-The Executive Director will present his opening statement on the merits.
+1. The respondent will be allowed to present and argue any legal objections to the complaint set forth in the answer; the Executive Director may thereupon present his answering argument; and thereafter the respondent may present rebuttal argument.
+The matter will then be submitted to the hearing panel or decision.
+The hearing panel may rule upon such objections immediately or take the matter under advisement and proceed with the hearing.

+- 2. The Executive Director will present his opening statement on the merits.
 The respondent will then be permitted to make an opening statement of the defense, or he may reserve the same until commencement of the presentation of the defense. - 3.
 The Executive Director will then present his case in chief in support of the complaint. - 4.
 Upon conclusion of the Executive Director's case in chief, the respondent may move for dismissal of the complaint.
-The Office may hear arguments on the motion, or may grant, deny, or reserve decision thereon, with or without argument. - 5.
+The hearing panel may hear arguments on the motion, or may grant, deny, or reserve decision thereon, with or without argument. - 5.
 If no motion to dismiss is made, or if such motion is denied or decision reserved thereon, the respondent shall thereupon present the case for the defense. - 6.
 Upon conclusion of the respondent's case, the Executive Director may present his case in rebuttal. - 7.
 Upon conclusion of the Executive Director's case in rebuttal, the Executive Director shall present his closing argument, the respondent may present answering argument, and thereafter the Executive Director may present rebuttal argument.

-Thereupon the matter will stand submitted for decision.

-8. Any member of the Office may ask questions of witnesses, and may request or allow additional evidence at any time, including additional rebuttal evidence.
+Thereupon the matter will stand submitted for decision by the hearing panel. - 8.
+Any member of the hearing panel may ask questions of witnesses, and may request or allow additional evidence at any time, including additional rebuttal evidence.